Coal miners plead with feds for stronger enforcement during emotional hearing on black lung rule

 President of the National Black Lung Association Gary Hairston, who lives in neighboring Fayette County, said that too often, miners have to choose between their safety and their livelihood.

-“We can fix this when we start making the coal mining companies responsible for what they’re doing,” said Hairston, becoming emotional speaking into the microphone wearing a “black lung kills shirt.
+“We can fix this when we start making the coal mining companies responsible for what they’re doing,” said Hairston, becoming emotional speaking into the microphone wearing a “black lung kills” T-shirt.
 “I wish the coal miner – us – that we would come forward – but we’re scared.
 In a non-union mine, you ain’t got representation.
 We know they’ll get rid of us.”

 Silicosis, commonly referred to as black lung, is an occupational pneumoconiosis caused by the inhalation of crystalline silica dust present in minerals like sandstone.
 The problem has only grown in recent years as miners dig through more layers of rock to get to less accessible coal, generating deadly silica dust in the process.
 Silica dust is 20 times more toxic than coal dust and causes severe forms of black lung disease even after a few years of exposure.